 Motorcycle, Moped, Motor Scooter, Motorbike, Etc.

 Motorcycles, scooters, and mopeds (cycles) are required to pre-register such vehicle here and then complete registration by payment with the Cashier’s Office, 2nd floor of Deputy Hall, in order to park in designated campus cycle pads.
-The registration fee is $35.00 for the 2019-20 school year.
+The 2022-23 registration fee is $41.00 for the academic year.
 No permit or sticker is issued but once registered, the cycle will be on file allowing the ability to park in any designated cycle pad throughout campus once registration is complete with the Cashier’s Office.
 If you choose to park a cycle in any BSU parking lot then you are required to purchase and display that permit for such lot.
 Cycle registration is not transferable requiring each cycle to be registered and pay the registration fee.
 Cycle pads are clearly marked with signage throughout campus and are located in priority areas.
 Parking outside a cycle pad area is subject to violations.

 Motorized cycles are not allowed to park in designated bike rack areas, any sidewalk outside of the cycle pads, grass areas, or any non-designated cycle pads on campus grounds.
 Cycles are also prohibited from being stored anywhere on campus during the winter months (this is enforced once weather prevents driving cycles during those months).